 How Pitbull’s Cuban-American family came to the U.S:

-Latino Learning Modules (explains the terms Hispanic, Latino, and Chicano):
+This one explains the terms Hispanic, Latino, and Chicano

 Video in English, mostly text: